-The Cartoon Picayune is a new bi-yearly magazine anthology of journalism in the form of comics.
-Our modest zine is a home and showcase in print for truthful reporting being created in the comics medium.
+The Cartoon Picayune is an annual magazine anthology of journalism in the form of comics edited by Josh Kramer.
+This modest zine is a home and showcase in print for truthful reporting being created in the comics medium.

 Comics is our medium of choice.
 We think that it allows for more empathy and reader interaction than nearly any other visual medium.
 Most important, we think that we can make some incredible journalism with comics.